matthewleechen/matthewleechen/README.md

 Work in Progress:

-- **Mapping the Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**
+- **A Market for Protection: The Case of 18th Century Amsterdam and the Baltic Trade**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**